-- Continued to receive reports on activity associated with the College's Race, Diversity and Access initiative, with the JCR taking a role in organising associated events. - Held an open meeting of the Equalities Committee, open to non-members, to further develop the momentum associated with activities undertaken in response to the recommendations of the Race, Diversity and Access Working Group.
-Consideration continued to be given to future activities of the Confluence@Queens initiative. - Received and reviewed a second year of reports from Dr Jasmina Panovska-Griffiths, College Lecturer in Probability and Statistics, on equality and diversity monitoring in academic recruitment and on equality data relating to admissions and on-course students.
+- Flown LGBT Pride associated flags during LGBT History Month (February 2024) and LGBT Pride Month (June 2024). - Held another Family Guest Night dinner in April 2024 with the aim of further integrating College members with children. - Continued to receive reports on activity associated with the College's Race, Diversity and Access initiative, with the JCR taking a role in organising associated events. - Held an open meeting of the Equalities Committee, open to non-members, to further develop the momentum associated with its general equalities activities.
+Consideration continued to be given to future activities of the Confluence@Queens initiative.

+Received and reviewed a third year of reports from Dr Jasmina Panovska-Griffiths, College Lecturer in Probability and Statistics, on equality and diversity monitoring in academic recruitment and on equality data relating to admissions and on-course students.
 The Equalities Committee remained keen to include future such reports for scrutiny in its annual review of data, enabling it to better understand the implications of the data in play and to assist it in proposing future targets for the College to adopt.
-In relation to admissions and on-course students, Dr PanovskaGriffiths' report demonstrated that trends at College level did not significantly deviate from those across the University more widely.
+In relation to admissions and on-course students, Dr Panovska-Griffiths' report demonstrated that trends at College level did not significantly deviate from those across the University more widely.